nilesh-patil/nilesh-patil.github.io/_posts/blog/2017-07-25-galactic-morphology-using-deep-learning.md

 A convolutional network takes in your image array as input extracts features from this array which best represents the task at hand & then gives out a classification/regression output.
 Standard classification models use one-vs-rest scheme to represent output for an elegant representation of the classification task.
 In this form, the correct class is assigned `1` while other possible classes in the dataset are assigned `0`.
 The output vector is of length `c`, where `c` is total number of classes in the dataset.

-In the Galaxy Morphology classification task, we use standard `.jpeg` images to create a vector of length 37 which describes the properties of that object.
-We set it up as a regression task in this case since our ground truth is a rescaled version of votes gathered from volunteers.
+In the Galaxy Morphology classification task, we use standard `.jpeg` images to learn the shape attributes as a vector of length 37 which describes its properties.
+We set it up as a regression task in this case, since our ground truth is a rescaled version of votes gathered from volunteers.